tseccull/motes/instrument_io/instrument_io_instructions.md

 retrieve required data frames and metadata from that HDU list, and reformat them into what MOTES expects as input.

+The name of an instrument's harvester function generally has the form `harvest_instrument()`.

 ### The List of Header Data Units
 The harvester function receives only one argument from `data_harvest()`, `input_fits_hdu`.
-This is the full list of HDUs extracted from the input file.
+This is the full list of HDUs extracted from the input file (Type: `astropy.io.fits.hdu.hdulist.HDUList`).
 In many cases, this HDU List will contain all the required data frames and header metadata to run MOTES.
 In some cases, there will be extra HDUs/frames/headers that are not needed, and in other cases some required data will either need to be calculated or generated in the harvester function.
 As you read on you'll see what this means.

 ### What the Harvester Function Returns
+An instrument's harvester function returns five things to `data_harvest()` in `motesio.py`:
+- A 2D spectroscopic data frame in the form of a numpy array.
+- A 2D frame containing the uncertainties of the spectroscopic frame.
+- A 2D frame containing boolean quality flags associated with the spectroscopic frame.
+- A dictionary containing metadata parameters related to the spectrum.
+- A 1D array containing the wavelength axis of the spectrum.
+All 2D data frames must have the same shape.

 ### How to Access the HDU List
 Astropy has extensive [documentation](https://docs.astropy.org/en/stable/io/fits/index.html)